wlicb/UserInteractionTracker/README.md

 Issue: When switching between already opened tabs, it's unclear whether this should be counted as an action and whether screenshots should be taken.
 (And I met some bugs when testing)

 - Asynchronous Recording Issues:
 Issue: There may be asynchronous issues causing some actions not to be recorded.

-- Incomplete Click Data Recording:

-Issue: While some data-clickable-id data processed by recipes is successfully recorded, the logic requires adjustments.
-Some clicks are not being recorded correctly.

 - Scroll Event Details:
 Issue: The pixel count for scroll events is not currently recorded.
-Plan to add.
-- Interaction IDs:

-Issue: Interactions currently lack unique identifiers.
 Plan to add.

 - Purchase Actions and Product Information Recording:
 Issue: The code for recording purchase actions and product information has bugs.
 Previously, only the product name and price were recorded.
 Planned Improvement: Following Yuxuan's code, update the code to include additional details such as ASIN.